bmanville3/AirportDatabase/README.md

 Phase III, we were given cs4400_sams_phase3_database_RETURNED.sql to base the procedures on which can be found in cs4400_phase3_stored_procedures_team22.sql.

-The other group members (to give them due credit): Anand Singh, Luke Dean, Nyshad Williams.
+The other group members (to give them due credit) were Anand Singh, Luke Dean, Nyshad Williams.
+I did the majority (>70%) of Phase I and II while Phase III was more evenly split (I did around 20%).